tianyizhou1222/qutece-onboarding/ubuntu_mrsetup.md

 conda config --set restore_free_channel true
 ```

-+ Create a new python environment named vmtk using conda
++ Create a new python environment (version=3.6.1) named vmtk using conda.
+We are being very specific about the version number (3.6.1 instead of 3.6) because vmtk seems to have issue with python3.6.13, which is the current (Mar24,2021) defualt version under python3.6 installed using conda.

 ```
-conda create -n vmtk python=3.6
+conda create -n vmtk python=3.6.1
 ```

 + Activate the environment you just created